ucb-art/chisel-jtag/README.md

   myFunRegister := myDataChain.io.update.bits  // latch system register with scanned-in data }

-// Generate a JTAG TAP with a 2-bit IR and select myDataChain for scan when instruction code b01
+// Generate a JTAG TAP with a 2-bit IR and select myDataChain for scan when instruction code b01 is
-// is active.
-BYPASS chain is selected for all other instruction codes. val tap = JtagTapGenerator(2, Map(myDataChain -> 1))
-io.jtag <> tap.io.jtag
+// active.
+Don't generate an IDCODE chain.
+BYPASS chain is selected for all other instruction codes. val tap = JtagTapGenerator(2, Map(myDataChain -> 1)) io.jtag <> tap.io.jtag
 io.output <> tap.io.output